 In antiphospholipid syndrome, the immune system makes an antibody called antiphospholipid (aPL).
 The aPL antibody attacks some parts of normal human cells, including phospholipids, which are fats that form the main building block of cell membranes.

-Antiphospholipid syndrome was first discovered in the 1980s.
-Because many of its signs and symptoms are also caused by other, more common conditions, it can be difficult for a physician to recognize.
+A conclusive diagnosis requires at least two blood tests, spaced three or more months apart.
+Because many of its signs and symptoms are also caused by other, more common conditions, it can be difficult for a physician to recognize, and so many patients may go untested and undiagnosed for years.
 For example, most headaches, heart attacks or miscarriages are caused by health problems unrelated to APS.
 Adding to this confusion, people with APS sometimes receive false-positive test result for syphilis, a sexually transmitted disease.

 Patients with APS who develop blood clots are usually placed on a long-term plan of anticoagulant medications (commonly called “blood thinners”), such as aspirin, warfarin, or heparin.
 Pregnant women with antiphosphilipid syndrome are usually treated with heparin.
 This treatment gives a fetus an 80% to 90% chance of survival, although it will likely be born several weeks premature.
 Left untreated, a fetus has only about a 20% chance of survival.